-The company's banking facilities as at 31 December 2012 amounted to $\leq 23,000$ (2011: $\leq 23,000$ ).
+The company's banking facilities as at 31 December 2013 amounted to €23,000 (2012: €23,000).
 These facilities are mainly secured by guarantees by group undertakings and related parties forming part of Mizzi Organisation, which are supported by general hypothecs over assets and special hypothecs over properties.

-All the company's bank borrowings are subject to floating rates of interest.
-The weighted average effective interest rate as at 31 December 2012 was 5% (2011: 5%).
+These facilities are subject to floating rates of interest.
+The weighted average effective interest rate as at 31 December 2013 was 5% (2012: 5%).